GitHub Actions: Understanding the Push and Pull Request Triggers

 and pull_request

-are the two most commonly used and arguably most powerful triggers in GitHub Actions.
-They’re the foundation of most CI/CD pipelines.
-But the GitHub Actions event catalog is rich with possibilities, and we’re just getting started.
+- are the foundation of most CI/CD pipelines.
+But GitHub Actions offers much more flexibility, and we’re just getting started.